ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 .. figure:: system-design/localvc-localci/LocalCI_Subsystem.png
    :align: center
-   :width: 600
+   :width: 800
    :alt: Local CI Subsystem

    Local CI Subsystem

-The local CIS provides a concrete implementation of the continuous integration trigger service interface for the local CIS.
+The local CIS provides a concrete implementation of the ``ContinuousIntegrationTriggerService`` interface for the local CIS.
-We do not consider the local CIS implementation of the continuous integration service interface here.
+We do not consider the local CIS implementation of the ``ContinuousIntegrationService`` interface here.
-As the version of the local CIS, that we implement in this thesis, does not plan for the persistence of build plan information, most of the methods in this service are empty.
+As the version of the local CIS, that we implement in this thesis, does not plan for the persistence of build plan information, most of the methods in the implementation of the ``ContinuousIntegrationService`` are empty.
-The local CI trigger service provides the ``triggerBuild`` method.
+The ``LocalCITriggerService`` provides the ``triggerBuild`` method.
 For instance, instructors can trigger builds for all student repositories from the Artemis user interface, when they changed the configuration of a programming exercise.
 This may be the case after adapting the test cases for the exercise, rendering the build results of all students invalid.
 Similarly, the student can manually trigger a build for their assignment repository from the Artemis user interface when there was an issue during the build process.

-For each call to the ``triggerBuild`` method, the local CI trigger service delegates a new build job to the local CI build system.
+For each call to the ``triggerBuild`` method, the ``LocalCITriggerService`` delegates a new build job to the local CI build system.
 We implemented the local CI build system in such a way that it restricts the amount of build jobs that can run concurrently and adds build jobs to a blocking queue in case it reaches the maximum amount of builds.

 The local CI build system consists of four main services, that provide the task of managing a queue of build jobs, executing build jobs, and returning the build results.